 Mango mousse recipe made with just three ingredients.
 No eggs, gelatin or agar agar used for this light, airy, fluffy mango mousse.
-Just with enough sweet from sugar, this mousse is full of ripe and fresh mango flavor making it a perfect summer dessert.
+Just with enough sweet from sugar, this mousse is full of ripe and fresh mango flavor making it a perfect summer dessert or party dessert.

 Mousse is a popular chilled dessert traditionally made of egg whites and whipped cream.
 There are many variations with this dessert chocolate mousse being the most popular one.

-If you are looking for easy summer desserts, do try this simple recipe and enjoy.
+If you are looking for easy summer desserts, do try this simple and easy mango mousse recipe and enjoy.
 It is so simple, quick and worth your time 🙂

 About The Recipe